Music of Bulgaria: Chalga

 Chalga (pop-folk) is a contemporary music style that combines often provocative Bulgarian lyrics with popular Eastern European (rarely Russian and Ukrainian) and Turkish music.
 It is the Bulgarian version of the corresponding variations in neighbouring countries such as Greece (Laïkó), Serbia (Turbofolk) or Romania (manele).

-This subgenre is rather a mixture of synthpop, chalga and gypsy music with Bulgarian wedding motives.
+This subgenre is rather a mixture of synthpop and gypsy music with Bulgarian wedding motives.
 Yuri Yunakov, a Bulgarian Romani saxophonist, is one of its creators with clarinetist Ivo Papazov.
 The album New Colors in Bulgarian Wedding Music highlights his amalgamation of traditional Bulgarian music with more modern elements.

 During the Communist era, some folk musicians lived outside the state-supported music scene.
 Without official support, wedding bands were also without official limitations on their music, leading to fusions with foreign styles and instruments.
 Thrace was an important center of this music, which was entirely underground until 1986, when a festival of this music, which became a biennial event, was inaugurated in the town of Stambolovo, and artists like Sever, Trakiîski Solisti, Shoumen and Juzhni Vetar became popular, especially clarinetist Ivo Papasov.